 Adrian I. Hale

 Adrian Hale is a proud son of Rochester, NY, and a civic leader throughout the greater Rochester community.
-He is currently the Director of Economic & Community Development at Foundry.
-He is the immediate past Senior Manager of Workforce Development, Talent Strategy, and Education Initiatives at the Greater Rochester Chamber of Commerce.
+He the immediate past Director of Economic & Community Development at Foundry.
+And previously served as Senior Manager of Workforce Development, Talent Strategy, and Education Initiatives at the Greater Rochester Chamber of Commerce.
 Adrian has been driven by a deep belief in leadership through service and has been a passionate advocate for advancing equity and opportunity for all!

 Adrian's life in public service began in the United States Marine Corps.
 Adrian was an active-duty Marine for five years.
 As a Marine, he made two combat deployments to Afghanistan in support of Operation Enduring Freedom (OEF).
 After his honorable discharge from the Marines, Adrian re-enlisted in the U.S. Air Force Reserves, where he served for three years.